<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <h2 class="wp-block-heading">Let&#8217;s do it!</h2>

-<li>Practice creative writing in German &#8211; which she dislikes</li>
+<li>Practice creative writing in German — a subject she actively avoids.</li>

-<li>Experiment with the website toolbox I had installed on her ipad</li>
+<li>Experiment with the website toolbox I had installed on her iPad.</li>

 </ol>